ajosedev/knowledge/notes/20211122112210-design-systems-are-for-user-interfaces.md

 > A design system is the official story of how an organization designs and builds digital **interfaces** (not products).

+Content is anecdotally the trickiest one to frame, as most of it is always tied into UI. e.g. a page always contains large amounts of copy.

 https://bradfrost.com/blog/post/design-systems-are-for-user-interfaces/

 [[designsystem]]